 “Looking back at this one full year and the services we have been able to offer we can only say it was never in vain.
 Up to this point, we have attended to over 5000 patients from within our locality and beyond.
 We have seen mothers safely deliver their new babies, the youth receiving back their energy and the elderly become more hopeful.”

 In the end, that’s what it’s all about.
-With the MATTER 360° initiative, MATTER and our hospital partners in the United States and internationally will continue to create healthier communities while also helping to create a healthieplanet, making the future even brighter for Winrose’s twins and for all of us.
+With the MATTER 360° initiative, MATTER and our hospital partners in the United States and internationally will continue to create healthier communities while also helping to create a healthier planet, making the future even brighter for Winrose’s twins and for all of us.
 If you would like to support this specific project, an additional $5,000 is needed for an electronic medical records system for the hospital.

 Read the press release announcing the MATTER 360° initiative here.